junxit/us-congress-bills-117/bill.md

 - **(c)** *Construction grants*
   - **(1)** *In general* The Secretary may award grants to covered recipients to carry out construction activities described under paragraph (2).
   - **(2)** *Eligible uses* A covered recipient may use grant funds awarded under this subsection for design, bidding, and environmental study activities, and other capital costs, as the Secretary determines appropriate, directly related to the construction of a public-use vertiport or associated infrastructure pursuant to the comprehensive plan submitted by such covered recipient.
-  - **(3)** *Requirements* The requirements of subsections (b) and (c) of section 47112 of title 49, United States Code, and subsections (a) and (b) of section 50101 of such title, shall apply to a grant awarded under this subsection.
+  - **(3)** *Requirements* The requirements of subsections (b) and (c) of section 47112 of title 49, United States Code, and section 50101 of such title, shall apply to a grant awarded under this subsection.
   - **(4)** *Limitation* The Secretary may not award a grant under this subsection—
     - **(A)** for the acquisition, conversion, or retrofitting of AAM aircraft; or
     - **(B)** for the construction of private-use vertiports or associated infrastructure.
   - **(5)** *Grant timing* The Secretary may not issue a grant under this subsection until—
     - **(A)** the Administrator of the Federal Aviation Administration has—
-      - **(i)** certified 2 or more models of aircraft designed to provide AAM transportation under part 23, 25, 27, or 29 of title 14, Code of Federal Regulations; and
+      - **(i)** issued type certificates for 2 or more models of aircraft designed to provide AAM transportation; and
-      - **(ii)** published an advisory circular containing appropriate standards for vertiport design and performance characteristics; and
+      - **(ii)** published an advisory circular containing appropriate standards for vertiport design and performance characteristics and vertiport siting; and
     - **(B)** the Secretary has—
       - **(i)** determined that 2 or more AAM operators hold certificates under part 119 of title 14, Code of Federal Regulations, for such operators to perform air carrier operations covered under part 135 of such title; and
       - **(ii)** issued, to 2 or more air carriers formed to provide AAM transportation, certificates under chapter 411 of title 49, United States Code.